Creating a Quiz using the New Interface

 2. Adding a Start Date and End Date for the quiz will determine when the quiz is visible to students.
 The start date is the date that students will be able to see the quiz and the end date is when it will become hidden from them.
 You can always go back and change them later.

-3. (Optional) you can set release conditions to create a predefined condition to either allow students to take the quiz after a learning path or to release the quiz to specific student groups.
+3. (Optional) you can set release conditions (a) to create a predefined condition to either allow students to take the quiz after a learning path or to release the quiz to specific student groups.
 Refer to Using Release Conditions for more information.

-4. (Optional) Special Access allows quizzes to be available to only a select group of users or individualized due dates for certain users.
+4. (Optional) Special Access (b) allows quizzes to be available to only a select group of users or individualized due dates for certain users.
 It is often due to assignment extensions but can also apply to the length of time available to complete a quiz.
 Refer to Granting Student Extensions using Special Access Options in Quizzes for more details.

-5. A password may be entered and students will have to enter this password to start the quiz.
+- A password may be entered and students will have to enter this password to start the quiz.

+- Manage IP Restrictions: to set predefined IP addresses (IPv4).
 This is where you can set IP restrictions (restricting access to those who use a specific type of IP address).

 Step Four: Set Timing & Display